 The application process for an apprenticeship is very similar to applying for a conventional job and, with the exception of degree apprenticeships, opportunities can arise at any time of the year.
 Your child will need a CV, to be able to complete an application form, be interview ready and may need to complete aptitude tests.
 Plenty of practise is a good way to prepare.

-Unlike university application where there is a fixed process that takes place at the same time each year, applications for apprenticeships come up throughout the year.
+Unlike college and university applications where there is a fixed process that takes place at the same time each year, applications for apprenticeships come up throughout the year.
 This might feel disconcerting if your child’s peers have all made their sixth form or university applications and even received offers, whereas your child has yet to secure an apprenticeship, but the system is different because apprenticeships are tied to genuine jobs.
-For degree apprenticeships, most companies have set applications windows i.e. January application for September intake, aligned with the UCAS university application process.
+The exception is degree apprenticeships, where most companies have set applications windows i.e. January application for September intake, aligned with the UCAS university application process.

 The application process is much more closely aligned to job applications than university applications.
 The longer the apprenticeship, the more rigorous the application process is likely to be.
 It differs between organisations and may include:

 Online application form – may also require a Curriculum Vitae (“CV”);

 Online competency tests (logic, personality assessments, verbal reasoning maths, english.);

 Video response (usually this takes the format of your child answering questions that appear on screen, rather than a two-way video interview);